Skip to main content

 • value - (string) optional, the cell value

-If the id of a cell isn't passed, input will be added into the currently selected cell.
+If the id of a cell isn't passed, the input is added to the currently selected cell.

 Disable cell editor

-To finish editing of a cell, use the endEdit() method that will close the editor while saving the entered value.
+To finish editing a cell, use the endEdit() method, which closes the editor and saves the entered value.

 spreadsheet.endEdit();